5 Worst Things About Going to the OB (and How to Cope)

 By the time the nurse calls your name, your butt is numb and you’ve played 16 games of Candy Crush (fun, but not exactly how you wanted to spend your afternoon).
 And if your partner came along, he or she is probably getting pretty antsy.

 How to deal: When you make your appointment, ask for the first time slot in the morning.
 The earlier the appointment, the less likely the office is to be running behind, says Robin Elise Weiss, pregnancy and childbirth educator and author of The Complete Illustrated Pregnancy Companion.
 Didn’t get an early slot?
 Call ahead and see if things are running on schedule—the receptionist may tell you you’re in the clear to show up a little later.

 You know spreading ’em is part of the routine, but that doesn’t make pelvic exams any more fun.
 Somebody you barely know is checking out your most private areas—and you probably can’t help but wonder if they’re critiquing your, um, haircut.

-How to deal: Remind yourself that you’re seeing your doctor for a reason: You trust her.
+How to deal: Remind yourself that you’re seeing your doctor for a reason: You trust them.
 And remember that this feels really intimate to you, but to your OB, this is everyday stuff.
 “Ob-gyns have seen every size, shape and form, and we aren’t passing judgment on your appearance,” says Rebecca Shiffman, MD, director of Maternal Fetal Medicine at Lincoln Medical and Mental Health Center in Bronx, New York.